 All layers that have measures can display labels next to the object.
-Labels can be any expression and for Bubble Layer the placement is configurable, see settings under Appearance->Label.
-Note that labels a single line texts without formatting codes.
+Labels can be any expression, and for Bubble Layer the placement is configurable (see settings under Appearance->Label).
+Note that labels are single line texts without formatting codes.

 Info bubbles are by default shown when hovering or clicking on an object.
 The default text contains the dimensions and measures.
 It can however be configured to display any html and is produced by an expression that composes the html string.
 The settings for the Info Bubble are found at Appearance>Info Bubble.

-To build more customized behavior links and buttons can be used in the Info Bubbles.
+To build more customized behavior, links and buttons can be used in the Info Bubbles.
 This is one place where a Qlik app can be integrated with other systems.
-A click at a button could for instance bring up another system displaying information about the selected feature.
+A click of a button could, for instance, bring up another system displaying information about the selected feature.